$18 Million Jury Verdict for San Diego Family.Read More →

 Physical Abuse

-This can range from minor injuries, such as bruises or cuts, to severe injuries like fractures, sprains, or internal damage.
+This can range from minor injuries, such as bruises or cuts, to severe injuries, like fractures, sprains, or internal damage.
 It often occurs in care facilities or at home, where caregivers may use force to control or punish.

 Physical abuse can also include inappropriate use of medications or restraints to restrict the person’s mobility or freedom.